 We are quite proud of those statistics!
-They are even more impressive when you consider that our team has been growing at a steady rate, and nearly 25 percent of our employees started with us within the past year.
+They are even more impressive when you consider that our team has been growing at a steady rate, and 22 percent of our employees started with us within the past year.

 Still, the best way to understand why our team members stick around as long as they do is to ask them.
 So, we emailed some of our employees who have been here the longest and asked them exactly that, and here’s what they had to say: